maxtuzz/iAM/README.md

 #### Soon to come ...
 * Add default user (at the moment you can specify this in config.json).
-* Remove commands for groups and specific sessions in list.
+* 'Remove' commands for groups and specific sessions in list.
-* Format command to relieve identification inconsistencies in manually generated session lists.
+* 'Format' command to relieve identification inconsistencies in manually generated session lists.

 ## Simple Use-Case